ZMedia Purwodadi

 • Educational apps and platforms

-While these tools support learning, they also blur the line between academic screen use and recreational screen use, often extending total daily exposure far beyond healthy limits.
+While these tools support learning, they also haze the line between academic screen use and recreational screen use, often extending total daily exposure overstepping the bounds.

 4. Social Pressure and Online Identity Formation

-Middle school is a critical period for social identity development.
+Middle school is a crucial period for social identity development.
 Screens—especially social media and messaging apps—become primary tools for:

 • Peer communication